wp-plugins/instant-feedback/readme.txt

 	Myeffecto provide you with customizeable emoticon widget which helps to capture sentiments of your blog visitor instantly by a single click of emoticon.
 	2. **Share With Emotion :**
-	Our widget enable the reader to share the content they emoted to social networking site tagged along with emotion Shareability of the blog increase when it is tagged with emotion.
+	This widget enable the reader to share the content they emoted to social networking site, tagged along with emotion. our customers hasd reviewed that, shareability of the blog increase when it is tagged with emotion.
 	3. **Recommendation :**
-	Our widget provide emotion based recommendation of blog post within your blog, which helps to engage and read more articles from your own blog
+	Our widget provide emotion based recommendation of your blog post, which helps to engage and read more articles from your own blog

 * **Drive Traffic**
-	1. **Social Network Auto Poster :**
-	We promote your blog articles/post to 16 different social networking site like facebook,twitter,stumbleupon,pinterest hence bringing more traction on your blog
-	2. **Blog Promotion :**
+	1. **Blog Promotion :**
 	Blog promotion is done on our communities at social networking site based on blog categories we maintain communities on different verticals like startup,fashion,health,technology,sports and so on.
 User can also promote the blog post on their own social network by configuring the setting at [myefecto.com](http://www.myeffecto.com/login)
-	3. **Hashtag Marketing :**
+	2. **Hashtag Marketing :**
 	We also do hashtag marketing of your blog post by running an alogrithem and identifying the best hast tag for your blog before posting it into our communities
+	3. **Social Network Auto-Post :**
+	Myeffecto users can configure there social networking sites such as facebook, twitter, linkedin & tumblr for auto post, so that myeffecto may post notification about your new blog post or activities like myeffecto plugin click on your social networking account.

-= Features =
+	Go to [myeffecto settings](http://www.myeffecto.com/settings) to configure your social accounts = Features =

 * A customizable emoticon based feedback button set for instant feedback capture